A Scalable Generative Graph Model with Community Structure: BTER Generative Graph Model

 \subsection{Phase 1}

 Phase 1 creates intra-block links.
 Each affinity block is modeled as an Erd\H{o}s--R\'enyi graph.
 An overwhelming majority of the triangles are formed in this phase, and thus we pick the Erd\H{o}s--R\'enyi constant, $\rho$, for the block to match the target clustering coefficient $c$.
-A vertex of degree $d$, and clustering coefficient $c$ is incident to $c \cdot {d \choose 2}$ triangles.
-Assume this vertex is grouped with other vertices of degree $d$ into block with $d+1$ vertices, which holds for the a great majority of the vertices.
-If we build an Erd\H{o}s--R\'enyi graph of this block with parameter $\rho$, then this vertex is expected to be incident to ${d \choose 2}\rho^3$ triangles.
+A vertex of degree $d$ and clustering coefficient $c$ is incident to $c \cdot \binom{d}{2}$ triangles.
+Assume this vertex is grouped with other vertices of degree $d$ into a block with $d+1$ vertices, which holds for all homogeneous blocks.
+If we build an Erd\H{o}s--R\'enyi graph of this block with parameter $\rho$, then this vertex is expected to be incident to $\binom{d}{2}\rho^3$ triangles.
 Solving for $\rho$ yields $\rho = \sqrt[3]{c}$.
 Therefore, for block $b$, the connectivity is $\rho_b = \sqrt[3]{c_{d_b}}$ where $d_b$ denotes the minimum degree in the block (since most blocks are homogeneous, this choice works well).
 Note that the clustering coefficients of vertices will be higher if we only consider the affinity blocks.
 This is to compensate for the edges that will be added in Phase 2 to increase the number of wedges, likely without contributing any triangles.

-The difficulty in phase 1 is that we expect a preponderance of repeat edges in the case where edges are generated independently with replacement.
+The difficulty in Phase 1 is that we expect a preponderance of repeat edges because edges are generated independently.
 Consider affinity block $b$ with $n_b$ nodes and connectivity $\rho_b$, meaning that each node in block $b$ wants internal degree $\rho_b \cdot d_b$.
-BTER wants approximately $m_b = \rho_b {n_b \choose 2}$ \emph{unique} edges in block $b$.
-Determining the number of draws with replacement to get a desired number of unique items can be cast as a \emph{coupon collector problem}.
-We can show that a good approximation for the expected number of edges that need to be inserted is
+BTER wants approximately $m_b = \rho_b \binom{n_b}{2}$ \emph{distinct} edges in block $b$.
+Determining the number of draws with replacement to get a desired number of distinct items can be cast as a \emph{coupon collector problem}.
+Specifically, the coupon collector problem is as follows: ``Suppose we have a box with $x$ distinct coupons.
+We draw a coupon and return it to the box (sampling with replacement).
+How many draws do we need to find $y$ distinct coupons?''
+Our problem is slightly different than the standard problem since we want to draw $y$ distinct edges where $y = m_b$ may not be integral; this is fine since the goal is to achieve $m_b$ distinct edges in expectation.
+We have developed a good approximation for the expected number of edges that need to be inserted:

 The proof is provided in \App{coupon_collector}.